 - Decide who will report the results

 Without an operational definition, most data is meaningless.
 Both attribute and variable specifications must be defined.
 Data collection includes both manual and automatic methods.
-Data collected manually may be done using printed forms or by data entry at the time the measurements are taken.
-Manual systems are labour-intensive and subject to human errors in measuring and recording the correct values.
+Data collected manually may be done using printed forms or by data entry, at the time the measurements are taken.
+Manual systems are labor-intensive and subject to human errors in measuring and recording the correct values.
 Automatic data collection includes electronic chart recorders and digital storage.
 The data collection frequency may be synchronous, based on a set time interval, or asynchronous, based on events.
 Automatic systems have higher initial costs than manual systems and have the disadvantage of collecting both “good” and “erroneous” data.
 Advantages to using automatic data collection systems include high accuracy rates and the ability to operate unattended.

 Automatic sorting gages are widely used to sort parts by dimension.
 They are normally accurate within 0.0001″.
 When computers are used as part of an automated measurement process, there are several important issues.
 Most of these stem from the requirements of software quality engineering but have important consequences in terms of ensuring that automated procedures get answers at least as “correct” as those that arise from manual measurements.
 Computer-controlled measurement systems may offer distinct advantages over their human counterparts.
 (Examples include improved test quality, shorter inspection times, lower operating costs, automatic report generation, improved accuracy, and automatic calibration.)
-Automated measurement systems have the capacity and speed to be used in high volume operations.
+Automated measurement systems have the capacity and speed to be used in high-volume operations.
 Automated systems have the disadvantages of higher initial costs, and a lack of mobility and flexibility compared to humans.
 Automated systems may require technical malfunction diagnostics.
 When used properly, they can be a powerful tool to aid in the improvement of product quality.
 Applications for automatic measurement and digital vision systems are quite extensive.
 The following incomplete list is intended to show examples:

 - Error proofing a process